CL-CHEN-Lab/OK-Seq/README.md

 ![    Fig.1 Red (blue) lines above (below) HeLa RFD profile indicate ascending (descending) HMM-detected segments (see Methods section); magenta and cyan arrows indicate genes. ](https://github.com/CL-CHEN-Lab/OK-Seq/blob/master/img/fig3.png)

-## R package bam2hmm function usage:
+## R package OKseqHMM function usage:

 Please make sure that you already install and import the associated R package HMM, Rsamtools and GenomicAlignments before executing this function.

 ### For the input:

-Please preprare the aligned OK-Seq data, which is a Bam file with the corresponding indexed file (.bai) and the annotation coordinates which containing the all the chromosomes and their lengths(can be easily download from UCSC, e.g. hg19.chr.sizes.txt)
+Please preprare the aligned OK-Seq data, which is a Bam file with the corresponding indexed file (.bai) and the annotation coordinates which containing all chromosomes and their lengths (can be easily downloaded from UCSC, e.g. hg19.chr.sizes.txt).

-Then just enter the pathway linking to your bam file and the annotation file then also define the prefix of the output files:
+Then just enter the pathway linking to your bam file and the annotation file, and then also define the prefix of the output files:

-(e.g. bam2hmm(bamfile = "my.bam",chrsizes = "hg19.chr.size.txt",fileOut = "my_hmm"))
+(e.g. OKseqHMM(bamfile = "my.bam",chrsizes = "hg19.chr.size.txt",fileOut = "my_hmm"))
 This function can automatically identify that the input bam is pair-end or single-end then seperate the bam into 2 strands to calculate the 1kb binsize coverage respectively.
 By default, this R function takes the threshold as 30 to remove the abnormal counts for each strand and then smooths the data into 15kb windoz size to get the best RFD profile and the corresponding HMM calling results.